wildlyinaccurate/wildlyinaccurate.github.io/_posts/2015-08-23-accidental-keyboard-enthusiasm.md

 My ErgoDox has Cherry MX Clear switches.
 Somehow the clears on the ErgoDox feel much softer than on the CODE, so I'm able to enjoy the feeling of firm keys without the fatigue I experience with the CODE.

-{% responsive_image path: assets/ergodox.jpg alt: "ErgoDox keyboard" %}
+{% responsive_image path: assets/ergodox.jpg alt: "ErgoDox keyboard" bleed: true %}